JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### Issue: jQuery Is Unavailable or Undefined

-The Kendo UI widgets will not function as expected in the following cases:
+The Kendo UI widgets will not function as expected in the following scenarios:
-* If jQuery is not included
+* If jQuery is not included; or
-* If jQuery is included after the Kendo UI JavaScript files
+* If jQuery is included after the Kendo UI JavaScript files; or
-* If jQuery is included after Kendo UI widget initialization statements
+* If jQuery is included after Kendo UI widget initialization statements.

 As a result, the following JavaScript errors will be thrown (depending on the browser):